ROMEO: Exploring Juliet through the Lens of Assembly Language: Extracting an Assembly Language Dataset from the Juliet Test Suite

 \subsection{From C/C++ to Assembly Language}

-We compile the sources fully into machine code, link them, and then disassemble the resulting binaries.
-This can in principle reveal more information about optimizations, \eg{}, link-time optimization (LTO), as well as specific instruction encodings, than compiling to assembly directly.
-It also more closely resembles a black-box analysis situation.
-We disassemble each testcase's linked object file using \texttt{objdump} configured to produce Intel syntax assembly, and obtain demangled symbol tables.
-The results are then verified against \texttt{capstone}.
+To obtain an assembly language representation of C/C++ sources, there are two obvious options.
+First, one can compile the sources directly into assembly language, skipping the assembly into machine code.
+Second, one can compile the sources fully into machine code, link them, and then disassemble the resulting binaries.
+We choose the latter approach, as it can in principle reveal more information about optimizations, \eg{}, link-time optimization (LTO), as well as specific instruction encodings.
+It also more closely resembles a black-box analysis situation where source code is not available.

+We disassemble each testcase's linked object file using \texttt{objdump} configured to produce Intel syntax assembly.
+C++ symbols are demangled.
+Moreover, we extract static and dynamic symbol tables for each testcase to later distinguish global and local functions.
+The disassembly is parsed including addresses, binary representations, sections etc. and compared to the output of \texttt{capstone} on a per-instruction basis to ensure a correct disassembly.